hzh0512/hzh0512.github.io/_p/mapreduce.md

 # Platform Choice

 We decide to use C++ and focus on Linux.
-Because C++ is highly efficient compared with Java, the STL and thread/chrono standard libraries give us enough flexibility, and libevent/protobuf libraries make it more portable and convenient for asynchronous network communication and serialization.
+Because C++ is highly efficient compared with Java, the STL and thread/chrono standard libraries give us enough flexibility, and libevent library makes it more portable and convenient for asynchronous network communication and serialization.
 Linux is the mainstream operating system in servers and supercomputers.

 # Schedule